 Lockdowns enforced by governments around the world trying to curb the spread of the COVID-19 virus have meant that a lot of people were forced to spend more time at home.
 Many saw this time as an opportunity to take up a hobby, learn a new skill, or learn that foreign language they’ve always wanted to.
-In lieu of this, the online learning market experienced sudden and rapid growth.
+In lieu of this, the online learning and assessment market experienced sudden and rapid growth.

 Language learning, in particular, saw huge jumps in popularity, with some platforms reporting an incredible 300% increase in course activity.
 But the growth of language learning isn’t just because of COVID, there has also been a significant increase in demand from businesses for people with foreign-language skills.